SAP-archive/helm-broker/docs/helm3/flux-vs-helm.md

 # Helm Operator (Flux) vs Helm

-In this document you can read about findings about the [Helm 3](https://helm.sh/docs/) in comparision with the [Helm operator](https://docs.fluxcd.io/projects/helm-operator/en/latest/).
+This document presents a comparison between [Helm 3](https://helm.sh/docs/) and [Helm Operator](https://docs.fluxcd.io/projects/helm-operator/en/latest/).

 ## Helm 3 features

 The new version of Helm has numerous new features, but a few deserve highlighting here:

-- Releases are stored in a new format - in secrets created in the release's namespace, not in the config maps in the kube-system namespace.
-Example secret:
+- Releases are stored in a new format (in Secrets created in the release's Namespace, not in ConfigMaps in the `kube-system` Namespace).
+See the example of such a Secret:

 ```
 NAME                          TYPE
 sh.helm.release.v1.redis.v1   helm.sh/release.v1
 ```

-- There is no in-cluster (Tiller) component
+- There are no in-cluster components (such as Tiller)
 - New version of [Helm charts](https://helm.sh/docs/topics/charts/)
-- [Library charts](https://helm.sh/docs/topics/library_charts/) - charts that are used primarily as a resource for other charts
+- [Library charts](https://helm.sh/docs/topics/library_charts/) that are used primarily as a resource for other charts
 - Experimental support for storing [Helm charts in OCI registries](https://helm.sh/docs/topics/registries/) is available for testing
 - A [3-way strategic merge patch](https://helm.sh/docs/faq/#improved-upgrade-strategy-3-way-strategic-merge-patches) is now applied when upgrading Kubernetes resources
-- A chart's supplied values can now be [validated](https://helm.sh/docs/faq/#validating-chart-values-with-jsonschema) against a JSON schema
+- Chart's supplied values can now be [validated](https://helm.sh/docs/faq/#validating-chart-values-with-jsonschema) against a JSON schema
 - A number of small improvements have been made to make Helm more secure, usable, and robust

 ## Helm Operator features

-The Helm operator is a [FluxCD](https://github.com/fluxcd/flux) extension which automates Helm Charts in a GitOps manner.
+Helm Operator is a [FluxCD](https://github.com/fluxcd/flux) extension that automates Helm charts in a GitOps manner.

 See the features it provides:
-- Declarative install, upgrade, and delete of HelmRelease CR
+- Declarative install, upgrade, and delete of the HelmRelease CR
-- Pulls chart from any chart source:
+- Pulling charts from any chart source:
     - Public or private Helm repositories over HTTP/S
     - Public or private Git repositories over HTTPS or SSH
     - Any other public or private chart source using one of the available Helm downloader plugins
-- Allows Helm values to be specified:
+- Allowing Helm values to be specified:
     - In-line in the HelmRelease resource
-    - In (external) sources, e.g. ConfigMap and Secret resources, or a (local) URL
+    - In external sources, such as ConfigMap and Secret resources, or a local URL
 - Automated purging on release install failures
 - Automated (optional) rollback on upgrade failures
 - Automated image upgrades (Flux)
 - Automated (configurable) chart dependency updates for Helm charts from Git sources on install or upgrade (Flux)
-- Detection and recovery from Helm storage mutations (e.g. a manual Helm release that was made but conflicts with the declared configuration for the release)
+- Detection and recovery from Helm storage mutations (for example, a manual Helm release that conflicts with the declared configuration for the release)
 - Parallel and scalable processing of different HelmRelease resources using workers
-- Supports both Helm 2 and 3
+- Support for both Helm 2 and 3

 ## Pros and cons